theptrk/twittler/README.md

-#twittler
+#twittler @ hack reactor

-This is a copy of the work I did on a private repo, originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.
-This project was worked on with a pair; it's representative of the kind of problems that I've tackled, but not of my solo work.
+This repo covers a basic use of jquery ajax to recreate a twitter like interface that includes tweets and personalized user pages.